kyma-project/control-plane/components/kyma-metrics-collector/README.md

      | `EDP_RETRY` | The number of retries for Kyma Metrics Collector connections to EDP. | `3` |

 ## Development
-- Run a deployment in currently configured k8s cluster
+- Run a deployment in a currently configured k8s cluster:

 ```
 ### It needs a token from a secret kcp-kyma-metrics-collector